ljsinclair/featurebase-docs/_includes/com-config/com-config-port-defaults.md

-## Default FeatureBase ports
+### Default FeatureBase ports

-These are default ports found in `/featurebase/opt/featurebase.conf` and can be used with CLI commands.
+These default ports are found in `/featurebase/opt/featurebase.conf` and can be used with CLI commands.

 | Port | Used for | Example |
 |---|---|---|---|